Colin-Fredericks/edx-video-augments/README.md

 There are two scripts in here.

 One (VideoLinks.js) pops up links on your edX video.
 It's a little like the cards that appear on YouTube videos, but you can link wherever you want with them.
-This is NOT accessible for visually-impaired users or keyboard users, so you should still have a list of these links elsewhere on your page.
+The list of links also shows up normally on the page.

 The other (VideoAugment.js) will make a set of little doodads underneath your video on edX.
 You can click on them to move the video or get more detail.
 I'm still working on it; this is a preliminary draft at the moment.